dotnet/AspNetCore.Docs/aspnetcore/fundamentals/host/web-host.md

 ::: moniker range=">= aspnetcore-3.0"

-This article covers the Web Host, which remains available only for backward compatibility.
-The [Generic Host](xref:fundamentals/host/generic-host) is recommended for all app types.
+This article covers the Web Host, which remains available only for backward compatibility.The ASP.NET Core templates create a .NET Core Generic Host (<xref:Microsoft.Extensions.Hosting.HostBuilder>).
+Most apps should use the [Generic Host](xref:fundamentals/host/generic-host). `Generic Host` is recommended for all app types.

 ::: moniker-end